mature-woman/reinitializer.js/README.md

 # reinitializer.js

-A library for tracking and reinitializing `<link>` and `<script>` elements so that the browser downloads them.
+If you use AJAX technology, you probably noticed that by passing HTML-code and writing it into a document (for example, via `element.outherHTML = someHTML`), browsers does not perform semantic analysis and does not download documents connected using `<link> ` and `<script>` elements.

-Used when developing any dynamic requests via JS where links to third-party documents are supplied along with HTML content.
+This program observed `<link>` and `<script>` elements, and recreates them in the right places so that the browser recognizes and downloads them.

 # Instruction